Extreme Gravitational Interactions in the Problem of Three Black Holes in General Relativity: Multiple black hole dynamics

+Secondly, we proceed to solve numerically the Hamiltonian constraint which, recalling the form of the conformal factor in equation (\ref{BL}) and the assumptions we made, reduces to an elliptic equation for $u$ \cite{Alcubierre2008introduction}:

+where we have enforced the fact that $K = 0$ and that the spatial metric is conformally flat, so that $\bar{R} = 0$.
+To solve such an elliptic equation, we have used an iterative Gauss-Seidel algorithm \cite{albu2002gauss}, starting from an initial guess, as specified in \textit{Cao et al.} \cite{cao2008reinvestigation}.

-The initial data for multiple black holes require more conditions and a longer convergence time for the iterative algorithm.
+The initial data for multiple black holes contain more conditions and a longer convergence time for the iterative algorithm.
 In particular, these calculations might take several CPU hours by using the above Gauss-Seidel technique.
 To accelerate the convergence, we start on a low-resolution initial cube ($64^3$ mesh points), solving the Hamiltonian constraint relatively quickly.
-Then, to interpolate on a greater lattice, we first move in the Fourier space by increasing the number of $k-$vectors via zero-padding, and then we obtain the physical fields performing an inverse FFT.
+Then, to interpolate on a finer lattice (i.e. reducing the grid spacing), we first move on the Fourier space by increasing the number of $k-$vectors via zero-padding, and then we obtain the physical fields performing an inverse FFT.
 This allows us to have a better initial guess on the higher-resolution box, with a much faster converge rate.
 By iterating this technique, adapting recursively (by interpolation) the solution to finer grids, we finally get the initial data.
+As a remark, when one deals with multiple BHs, it is important to estimate their apparent horizons (AHs) \cite{cadez1974apparent, jaramillo2011study, atlas2022basics, pook2021what, lin2007new}.
+Our initial data for the 2-BHs are the same as in \textit{Campanelli et al.} \cite{Campanelli2006accurate}, where it has been shown that each of the BH is a well-separated body with distinct AH (and no common initial AH).
+For our 3-BHs cases, since we have comparable masses, linear momenta, and separations as in Campanelli's work, it is reasonable to expect similar AH configurations.
+In addition, we estimated the ellipsoidal AH shapes, typical of boosted (and spinning) black holes, as the initial guesses described in \textit{Huq et al.} \cite{huq2002locating}.
+The surfaces are safely separated at the beginning of the EGIs (not shown here).